dallen18/rate-me/README.md

    my friends and family have watched recently and see how they rate it and why.
 With the lack of social interaction, I believe this is a great way to stay connected with others during this period and have discussions about common interests.
-3. Application: This web app allows users to add friends and view their page.
-Each user’s page will contain a review, tv series, and documentary ratings with an option to write about why they liked or disliked the production.
-The user also has the option of providing the service in which they viewed the film, allowing others to easily find and enjoy the product as well.
+3. Application: This web app allows users to create a profile.
+From this profile the user can add movies, tv-series, and many other viewing content options, and gives them the option to rate and review this material.
+The user also has the option to rate and review material that others have added, and can read what other users have posted.
 4. Application Name: Rate Me!